craigfrancis/framework/framework/0.1/doc/setup/routes.md

 # Routes

+Unlike other frameworks, the routes are rarely used, as [controllers](../../doc/setup/controllers.md) are loaded automatically.

-These allow you to make generic changes to URLs for your website, for example you may prefix every URL with the ISO language code:
+Routes allow you to make generic changes to URLs for your website, for example you may prefix every URL with the ISO language code:

 	https://www.example.com/en/about/
 	https://www.example.com/fr/about/